chylex/TweetDuck/README.md

 After the build succeeds, the `bin/x86/Release` folder will contain files intended for distribution (no debug symbols or other unnecessary files).
 You may package these files yourself, or see the [Installers](#installers) section for automated installer generation.

-The `Release` configuration omits debug symbols and other unnecessary files, and it will automatically generate the [update installer](#installers) if the environment is setup correctly.
-You can modify this behavior by opening `TweetDuck.csproj`, and editing the `<Target Name="AfterBuild" Condition="$(ConfigurationName) == Release">` section.
+Building the `Release` configuration automatically generates the [update installer](#installers) if the environment is setup correctly.
+You can modify this behavior by opening `TweetDuck.csproj`, and editing the `<Target Name="FinalizeRelease" ...>` section.

-If you decide to publicly release a custom version, please make it clear that it is not an official release of TweetDuck.
-There are many references to the official website and this repository, especially in the update system, so search for `chylex.com` and `github.com` in all files and replace them appropriately.
+If you decide to publicly release a custom version, please change all references to the TweetDuck name, website, and other links such as the issue tracker.
+The source files contain several constants and references to the official website and this repository, so don't forget to search all files for `chylex.com` and `github.com` in all files and replace them appropriately.

 ### Troubleshooting

 #### Error: The command (...) exited with code 1
 - This indicates a failed post-build event, open the **Output** tab for logs
-- Determine if there was an IO error from the `rmdir` commands, the custom MSBuild targets near the end of the [.csproj file](https://github.com/chylex/TweetDuck/blob/master/TweetDuck.csproj), or in the **PostBuild.fsx** script (`Encountered an error while running PostBuild`)
+- Determine if there was an IO error from the `rmdir` commands, the custom MSBuild targets near the end of the [.csproj file](https://github.com/chylex/TweetDuck/blob/master/TweetDuck.csproj), or in the **PostBuild.ps1** script (`Encountered an error while running PostBuild`)
 - Some files are checked for invalid characters:
   - `Resources/Plugins/emoji-keyboard/emoji-ordering.txt` line endings must be LF (line feed); any CR (carriage return) in the file will cause a failed build, and you will need to ensure correct line endings in your text editor